Noelle Burke, Director of Human Resources for RSA Insurance and 123.ie, is Principal Connections’ HR Leader of the Month for August.

 Thank you to Noelle Burke for participating in our HR Leaders Series 2018.

 About Principal Connections

-With offices in Dublin and Galway, Ireland, Principal Connections partners with Large Multinational Corporations, Small to Medium Enterprises, Start-up and Family Owned Businesses, Not-For-Profit, Semi-State and Public-Sector Bodies in the identification, assessment, evaluation, and recruitment of key Management, Executive and Specialist leadership talent.
+With offices Dublin and Galway, Ireland, Principal Connections partners with Large Multinational Corporations, Small to Medium Enterprises, Start-up and Family Owned Businesses, Not-For-Profit, Semi-State and Public-Sector Bodies in the identification, assessment, evaluation, and recruitment of key Management, Executive and Specialist leadership talent.

 Principal Connections is the Irish Arm of Agilium Worldwide Executive Search Group, one the world’s largest and foremost Global Executive Search Organisations.
 Together with our colleagues across 55 Offices in 30 Countries, each year we complete in excess of 1300 Assignments within most Major Industries and Functional Areas.